fareen341/Django-notes/README.md

 This will show the sql raw query

 Refer link for more Django Query: https://books.agiliq.com/projects/django-orm-cookbook/en/latest/introduction.html

+To convert sql to model:
+in python shell:
+for p in Blog.objects.raw('SELECT * FROM BlogApp_Blog'):
+     print(p)

+This will print all the available blogs.
+This is usefull when we have raw sql query and we wants to check what will that query returns and other situations.
 </pre>
 For more queryset: making queries django, on google.<br>